 9. Show appreciation to those that refer you.

 People want to be appreciated.
-So, when those referrals do come through show appreciation to those who sent them your way.
+So, when those successful referrals do come through show appreciation to those who sent them your way.
 Consider this: If someone refers you, they aren’t just giving you a compliment.
 They are going out of their way to help you.

 Therefore it only makes sense to thank those that refer people to you.
 It needn’t entail some grand gesture, but acknowledging their help and informing them of outcomes will serve to reinforce the positive outcomes from their referral.